Velitheda/Fantasy-Plot-Generator/Readme.md

 ```
 In a blue realm, a green naive princess must embark on a quest to retreive a happy lemon
 in order to save their kingdom from the threat of an imminent poisoning.
-At a pivotal moment, a sunrising resurrection will occur.
+At a pivotal moment, a suprising resurrection will occur.
 A towel will keep showing up at odd times.
 ```